JuliaDataScience/JuliaDataScience/contents/stats.md

 ### Mode {#sec:stats_central_mode}

 The mean and median can be useful for numerical and ordinal data.
-However, they are ineffective for nominal data, in which our data is comprised of qualitative data (also known as categorical data).
+However, they are ineffective for nominal data, in which our data consists of qualitative data (also known as categorical data).
 This is where we use the **mode**, defined as **the most frequent value in our data**.

 For the mode, we *do not* have a `mode` function inside Julia's standard library `Statistics` module.